The Search

 1. Lower prices on average

 "If it's really close to the lobby and facing the front, that could be 20 percent less," said Kobi Lahav, director of sales at Living New York.
-"If it's facing the back and quiet but there's no light, it may be 10 or 15 percent less," he said.
+"If it's facing the back and quiet but there's no light, it may be 10 or 15 percent less," he added.

-Julia Hoagland, a broker at Compass, pointed out another upside: "Often the shares in co-ops are lower for lower-floor apartments, which lowers maintenance costs and frees up liquidity for other more interesting expenditures."
+Julia Hoagland, a broker at Compass, pointed out another upside: "Often the shares in co-ops are lower for lower-floor apartments, which lowers maintenance costs and frees up liquidity for other, more interesting expenditures."

-What's more, "given not everyone is open to ground-floor living, you're likely going to be competing against fewer buyers, which increases negotiating leverage," she added.
+Moreover, "given not everyone is open to ground-floor living, you're likely going to be competing against fewer buyers, which increases negotiating leverage," she added.

 2. No downstairs neighbors